claussmann/GoodVoteX/README.md

 ## Contribute

-We welcome everyone who wants to add ballot formats.
+We welcome everyone who wants to add ballot formats or new voting rules.

-First, think of a good name for your ballot format.
+The process is described in the subsequent paragraphs.
+Note that, if you have started the app before, you will most likely need to alter the database tables after implementing your changes.
+We are working on a better option, but right now the only option is to delete the database (`storage/database.db`) and recreate it (e.g. using the `setup-development.sh`).

+### New Ballot Format
 Let's assume you want to call the ballot `Simple Ballot`.
-Next, in the file `goodvotex/voting/models.py` you create a class `SimpleBallot` which inherits from the class `Ballot`.
+In the file `goodvotex/voting/models.py` you create a class `SimpleBallot` which inherits from the class `Ballot`.
 Note that you have to overwrite the following methods:

-- `score(self, committee)`: Returns the score `committee` receives from this ballot.
-Note that the total score of `committee` is the sum of `score(self, committee)` of all ballots.
-- `check_validity(self)`: Returns `True` if and only if this ballot is valid (OPTIONAL; as a default every ballot is considered valid).
+- `_check_validity(self)`: Returns `True` if and only if this ballot is valid (OPTIONAL; as a default every ballot is considered valid).
-- `is_of_type(self, ballot_type)`: Returns `True` if and only if this ballot is of type `ballot_type`, which is a string.
-- `parse_from_json(self, json)`: This function is called immediately after construction.
+- `_parse_from_json(self, json)`: This function is called immediately after construction.
 It is given a dict in a JSON like structure.
 The format of this dict is defined by you when you write the HTML/JS form later.

-- `get_involved_candidates(self)`: Returns a set of all involved candidates in this ballot.
+You may need to introduce further methods depending on your needs.

 Further, your class must have the following database attributes: